 Gourmet Ads helps programmatic media buyers get connected with publishers and potential customers with highly effective campaigns.

-These campaigns target the food and wine industry, which tend to deal with complexities in terms of advertising.
+These campaigns target the food and wine industry, which tends to deal with complexities in terms of advertising.
+Media planning questions are essential for the success of advertising campaigns.
 One simply can’t toss specialized food ads out into the internet with no real idea of who is being targeted.
 Through programmatic managed services campaigns, Gourmet Ads makes it easier than ever before to get in touch with specific customer bases at the right time.

 To start, our team will use your campaign idea to start a media plan to break down your KPIs in an easy-to-understand way, along with how we plan on achieving them.
 This plan will show buyers where their campaign will go and the recommended budget.
 We’ll also take on the task of prospecting new clients, taking the automated process of finding a target market a step further.
 Gourmet Ads uses a unique set of buying models and sets optimizations at cost per acquisition, cost per click, click-through rate, viewability rate, and video completion rate.
 Through real-time optimization and machine learning, inventory is constantly evaluated for the benefit of buyers.
 With people and machines, we’re using the best available practices for programmatic media buying.